90t/book-club/README.md

     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

-## My Application looks amazingly responsive across al screnn sizes this is maonly down to the flask framework & FlaskBootStrap
+## My Application looks amazingly responsive across all screen sizes this is mainly down to the Flask Framework & FlaskBootStrap